Gerard Sweetman: Later career

 In his last election, in June 1969, Sweetman was again returned to the Dáil for a seventh successive term.
 The election left only a handful of seats between Fianna Fáil and the opposition.
+However, Sweetman was far from pleased with this result, looking to replace Cosgrave with a new leader.
+According to Magill, his plan was to install Tom Fitzpatrick, a moderate figure acceptable to both Fine Gael's liberal and conservative wings, as an interim leader, until Sweetman's preferred candidate, John Kelly was elected to the Dáil.